 Dog off-leash areas in parks

-Calgary may have the largest number of off-leash areas and combined amount of off-leash space (more than 1,250 hectares) in North America.
-These off-leash designations make up for approximately 17% of the total Calgary Parks inventory and equates to almost 1,600 Canadian Football League fields.
+Calgary has one of the largest numbers of off-leash areas and combined amount of off-leash space (1145 hectares) in North America.
+These off-leash designations make up for approximately 13% of the 8642 hectares of parkland that Calgary Parks manages and maintains.
+That’s a lot of space for our four-legged Calgarians to do their business!

 Even so, the City of Calgary is continually working on improving and adding off-leash areas to Calgary.